sourcecode71/iras-docker/README.md

 # Docker Tutorial: Running a Node.js App on Windows with WSL

-This tutorial will guide you through setting up Windows Subsystem for Linux (WSL), enabling virtualization, creating a simple Node.js app, writing a `Dockerfile`, and running your app inside a Docker container on Windows.
+This tutorial will guide you through setting up a simple Docker container for a Node.js application, creating a Docker image, and pushing it to Docker Hub.

+## Why Use Docker Hub?

+Docker Hub is a cloud-based repository where you can store, share, and distribute Docker images.
+It allows you to:

+- **Easily share images** with your team or make them available to the public.
+- **Deploy applications** across various environments consistently.
+- **Maintain version control** for your Docker images using tags.
+- **Automate** image builds and integrate them with CI/CD pipelines.

+With Docker Hub, you can access your images from anywhere, making it easy to set up and deploy containers on different systems without needing to manually recreate or configure them.

 ## Prerequisites

 - **Docker Desktop** installed on Windows.
-If you haven't installed it yet, download and install from [Docker's official site](https://www.docker.com/products/docker-desktop).
-- **Windows Subsystem for Linux (WSL)** set up on your system.
-- **Git** installed on your system.
+- A **Docker Hub account**.
+If you don’t have one, sign up at [hub.docker.com](https://hub.docker.com/).

 ## Setting Up WSL and Ubuntu